TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.3.md

 ---

-And he said, Of a truth I say unto you, This poor widow cast in more than they all:
+He said, "Truly I tell you, this poor widow put in more than all of them,